-- Avoid expensive mistakes: When the final part of delivery accounts for 53% of the total cost of shipping, as reported by Insider Intelligence, and 41% of total supply chain costs, according to recent studies, brands won’t want to fudge this process.
+- Avoid expensive mistakes: When the final part of delivery accounts for 53% of the total cost of shipping and 41% of total supply chain costs, you won’t want to fudge this process.

 4 last-mile delivery solutions brands should consider.

 There are two main types of last mile delivery: scheduled and on-demand.